 I did what I could taking over the little "yards" in front of our rented row-house apartments.
 I planted basics: Pansies in the spring, begonias in the summer and mums in the fall.
 It was a taste.

-I discovered a great farmer's market - The H Street Farmer's Market - that sells organic and local fruits, vegetables, grain-fed meats and cheeses.
+The H Street Farmer's Market - that sells organic and local fruits, vegetables, grain-fed meats and cheeses.
 Although expensive, it fed my desire to take part in a more natural and local food chain.

-Armed with the thoughts of Michael Pollen's, Omnivore's Dilemma, and Barbara Kingsolver's, Animal, Vegetable, Miracle, I was ready to get serious about the choices I made in buying and eating food.
+Animal, Vegetable, Miracle, I was ready to get serious about the choices I made in buying and eating food.
 I bought heirloom tomato seeds that I shared with many others and grew seedlings, which turned into jungly potted plants in the backyard of the row-house where we rented.
 The only trouble was that the plants were three stories below us and accessed by going around the block.
 Regardless, it was an exciting project - but only moderately successful.

 Then came house hunting.
 I soon realized that a top priority was green space for flowers and for a vegetable garden.
 I desperately wanted my own slice of nature to cultivate.
 Luckily my husband agreed and last fall we found a great colonial brick house in a D.C. neighborhood with great big trees - and yards!